Publications

 b.
 Climate Prediction: Subseasonal-to-Seasonal Scales

-1. Zhang, G., 2023: Improve Climate Predictions by Reducing Initial Prediction Errors: A Benefit Estimate Using Multi-model ENSO Predictions, submitted.
+2. Zhang, G., 2025: Improve Climate Predictions by Reducing Initial Prediction Errors: A Benefit Estimate Using Multi-model ENSO Predictions, in prep.

 c.
 Socioeconomic Impacts, Modeling, and Applications